nodejs/node/COLLABORATOR_GUIDE.md

 ### I just made a mistake

-With git, there's a way to override remote trees by force pushing (`git push -f`).
+With `git`, there's a way to override remote trees by force pushing (`git push -f`).
 This should generally be seen as forbidden (since you're rewriting history on a repository other people are working against) but is allowed for simpler slip-ups such as typos in commit messages.
 However, you are only allowed to force push to any io.js branch within 10 minutes from your original push.
-If someone else pushes to the branch your commit lives in or the 10 minute period passes, consider the commit final.
+If someone else pushes to the branch or the 10 minute period passes, consider the commit final.